vraj-desai/eecs495-Brad2/readme.md

+Back Me Up - BRAD 2

-For alpha realease, we have implemented two skeletal features running independantly each other.
+For beta realease, we have implemented the whole system integrated with an on/off button.

-# First feature

-First of them is a program to return distance to the closest object using ultrasonic sesnor.
-You need to install all the dependancies to run the program.
-To run use the following command:

- python3 ultrasonic.py

-Notice that it uses hardware such as ultrasonic sensor and raspberry pi.

-# Second feature

-Second skeletal feature uses camera or webcam and uses trained model to detect differnet objects in each frame such as sofa, bottles, people etc.
+The camera displays a live video feed with boxes around objects.
+The object detection program is trained to detect different objects in each frame such as sofa, bottles, people, etc. There are also three distance readings on the screen, which is from the ultrasonic sensors calculating the distances of the closest objects.

-To run use following command:
+To run our program, use the following command:

- python3 object_detection_v2.py -m model -p proto.txt
+ python3 button.py

-This also requires at least one video input device sucj as camera or webcam connected to the device it's runnnin on.
+Our program requires at least one video input device such as a camera or webcam connected to the device it's runnnin on.